 Chicken Stock can be used in any recipe that calls for chicken broth or stock.
-When using recipes that call for broth, you might want to use a combination of stock and water, as the stock will be very rich and add a lot of flavor, which can sometimes overpower clear soups.
+When using homemade chicken stock in recipes that call for broth, use half chicken stock and half water (if a recipe calls for 8 cups of chicken broth, use 4 cups stock and 4 cups water).
+You want to dilute the stock because it’s very rich and adds a ton of flavor, which can sometimes overpower clear soups.

 The one thing to remember when making things with homemade stock is ALWAYS ADD SALT.
 Store-bought stocks and broths are usually quite salty, so don’t be alarmed if you find yourself adding a lot of salt to compensate.

 This is really simple.
-Stock = Water simmered with bones.
+Stock is water simmered with bones.
 Good stock will jiggle when chilled due to the collagen released from the bones and have a rich flavor and mouthfeel.

-Broth = Water simmered with meat (and sometimes bones) for a shorter period of time.
+Broth is water simmered with meat (and sometimes bones) for a shorter period of time.
 It’s faster to make, less rich, and is usually seasoned while cooking.

-They can be used mostly interchangeably, but you might miss some flavor and richness when using broth for a recipe calling for stock, and stock might need to be thinned with water when using in recipes calling for broth.
+They can be used mostly interchangeably, but you might miss some flavor and richness when using broth for a recipe calling for stock, and homemade stock should usually be thinned with water when using in recipes calling for broth.

 For more How To Tutorials, you might also enjoy: